MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 ## Support resources
 - [Pluralsight Help Center](https://help.pluralsight.com/help) provides assistance with taking Pluralsight courses or using the Pluralsight website.
-- For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, contact Visual Studio [Subscriptions Support](https://visualstudio.microsoft.com/subscriptions/support/).
+- For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, contact [Visual Studio subscriptions support](https://my.visualstudio.com/gethelp)
 - Have a question about Visual Studio IDE, Azure DevOps Services or other Visual Studio products or services?
 Visit [Visual Studio Support](https://visualstudio.microsoft.com/support/).

 ## See also